Purusottam/rakuten-challenge-test/README.md

 ------------
 This repo contains 2 standalone experimental spring-boot projects.

+ptoject1#: challenge
-ptoject1#: Its basically a producer which reads data from a csv file as source and publishes to a specific kafka topic. project2#: Its a kafka stream based consumer that listens to and process the data from the same kafka topic.
+Its basically a producer which reads data from a csv file as source and publishes to a specific kafka topic. project2#: kafka-dsl-app
+Its a kafka stream based consumer that listens to and process the data from the same kafka topic.

 Requirements
 ------------